riasatmorshed/riasatmorshed/README.md

 - I am Md Riasat Morshed Khan.
-I graduated recently from the the **Department of Naval Architecture and Marine Engineering** of **Bangladesh University of Engineering and Technology (BUET).**
+I am from Bangladesh University of Engineering and Technology (BUET).
+I graduated from the Department of Naval Architecture and Marine Engineering (under the faculty of Mechanical Engineering)
 -  My research aspiration is broadly centered around **"Computational Fluid Dynamics (CFD)"**, **"Nonlinear Dynamics"** and **"Data-driven Modeling"**
 -
 - 👋 Hi, I’m @riasatmorshed